 If arm strength and balance are good, a walker without wheels can be used successfully.
 However, if leg strength and balance issues are present, a walker with two wheels may be suggested by a physical therapist.
 Picking up and putting down a walker with every step can be taxing and throw off a user's balance.
 The goal is to get around as efficiently and safely as possible.
-Fatigue can creep up on a user and make even simple steps more tiring then need be.
+Fatigue can creep up on a user and make even simple steps more tiring than need be.
 Conservation of energy and safety are key considerations with walkers and other mobility aides.

 One disadvantage found with wheeled-walkers has to do with the use of plastic wheels.
-The wheels are usually small and the vibration from the plastic wheels can be extreme, especially in parking lots that are riddled with small cracks and pot holes.
-The wheels can also get stuck on such uneven surfaces which will thrown off the user's gait, making walking more difficult.
+The wheels are usually small, and the vibration from the plastic wheels can be extreme, especially in parking lots that are riddled with small cracks and potholes.
+The wheels can also get stuck on such uneven surfaces, which will thrown off the user's gait, making walking more difficult.

-Carpeted areas form no undo problems although many individuals have their walkers fitted with tennis balls to make it easier to transverse different surfaces without difficulty.
+Carpeted areas form no undo problems, although many individuals have their walkers fitted with tennis balls to make it easier to transverse different surfaces without difficulty.

 When the use of a cane or a walker no longer enables safe traveling in and outside the home, it may become necessary to consider using a rollator in and outside the home.